beatrizurda/Urda-Garcia_Patient_Stratification/README.md

 Here we develop a new approach to generate a disease network that uses the accumulating RNA-seq data on human diseases to significantly match a large number of known comorbidities, providing plausible biological models for such co-occurrences.
 Furthermore, 64% of the known disease pairs can be explained by analysing groups of patients with similar expression profiles, highlighting the importance of patient stratification in the study of comorbidities.

 These results solidly support the existence of molecular mechanisms behind many of the known comorbidities.
 All the information can be explored on a large scale and in detail at <a href="http://disease-perception.bsc.es/rgenexcom/">http://disease-perception.bsc.es/rgenexcom/</a>.

-## Frequently used terms
-- Disease Similarity Network (DSN): disease-disease network.
-Two diseases are connected if their gene expression profiles correlate significantly (positively or negatively)
-- Meta-patients: groups of patients from a given disease with a similar gene expression profile.
-- Stratified Similarity Network (SSN): extension of the DSN network thar includes the meta-patients.
-Hence, the SSN contains three types of links: (1) links between diseases, (2) links between diseases and meta-patients and (3) links between meta-patients.

 <!-- WEB APPLICATION -->
 ## Web Application: rgenexcom